moscuet/Project-Business-consulting-intelligence/README.md

 - Testing and Development: Jest for JavaScript testing to maintain code reliability.
 Storybook for developing and testing UI components.
 <br/>

-📖 Project Narrative
+📖 Project Story

-Developed for Pragmatic Intelligence Consulting, this project symbolizes a fusion of modern web technologies and business intelligence.
-It's an ongoing effort, reflecting continuous improvement and adaptation to evolving business needs.
-The website serves as a testament to collaborative innovation, with a focus on providing comprehensive business intelligence solutions.
+In this completed project for Pragmatic Intelligence Consulting, I worked alongside a team of developers and an external designer.
+My role was to design and develop key website components, specifically the Contact-card and Contact-form.
+Additionally, I was responsible for building the Contact page and enhancing the site's search engine optimization (SEO)